|Deadline - early decision||11/1/2017|

 - VCU School of Nursing is committed to sustaining a tradition of educational excellence by preparing future scholars and leaders in health care.
 Leadership is marked by an ability to collaborate with others, and as a DNP student you will be required to lead your DNP project team.
 Describe one example of your leadership experience in which you significantly influenced others, helped resolve disputes, or contributed to team efforts over time.

-Test score report - TOEFL/IELTS score report - Required only of international and non-native English-speaking students without a U.S. degree.
-Refer to the DNP admission requirements for details.
+- Test score report: TOEFL/IELTS score report only required of international and non-native English speaking applicants without a U.S. degree.
+Refer to the admission requirements for details.

 Your references will receive an email message from NursingCAS that directs them to an online recommendation form.
 Notify your references in advance so they can look for the email from NursingCAS since the message can sometimes end up a Junk Mail folder.
 If your reference cannot find the email, you will need to contact NursingCAS to request that they send it again.

 Email is the official mode of communication with applicants.
-To be sure you do not miss critical information about your application, either turn off your email’s spam or junk filters or add the following email addresses to your list of preferred contacts:
+To ensure receipt of important information regarding your application status, turn off your email’s spam or junk filters or add the following email addresses to your list of preferred contacts: